reubencopley/-BEEFS-/LOG/LogOfHR.md

 Space/time as values – what is negative space (absence/presence) why wait?
 Texture – engagement, how are people most obviously using?
 Marks/layers of use Learnability – habit, the common language of interface, standardization, interpretation into habit.

+Through the four/five different interface prompts, taking into account accessibility for the said interfaces, coming up with a concrete plan as to how design something that will be both minimal structurally as well as easy to navigate through was a rather aparent challenge.
+Taking space/time into consideration, we came up with the idea of creating a chat window-like type of interface where the text will come up after a programed set of time taking agency away from the user and presenting the text ina set amount of time.
+For annotation we did a genius-like sort of approach but only letting the user annotate whatever is in parenthesis.
+Again we gave the user a minimal amount of agency over the interface.
+FOr the hystorical/contextual interface, we stripped down the function of input by typing only in lowercase, mimicing ee cummings' own style of poetics (barebones text typing all in lowercase).
+With regards to space, we divided the poem into two bubble, one marked as "said he" and the other as "said she" where if the user scrolls over the bubbles, all of the lines that each has "said" in the poem would pop out (divided by whom said the line) minimalizing the space taken by narrowing the entirety of the text down to simple bubbles grouped up with all the text in it.
+Our final interface was creating a playlist of each individual line of the poem.
+This by far was the interface that might have been the most "accessible friendly" in comparisson to the other interfaces since it implemented sounds as a component of how the text is presented to the user (more or less like a text-to-speech type of deal).

 ##25 May 2017
 Shift from functional to structural minimalism